dirvine/data_chain/docs/data_blocks.md

 ## Archive nodes

 Nodes that hold the longest `DataChains` may be considered to be archive nodes. such nodes will be responsible for maintaining all network data for specific areas of the network address range.
+There will be 3 archive nodes per group.
+These more reliable nodes have a vote weight of 2 within a group and it would therefore require a minimum of 3 groups of archive nodes to collude against the network.
+It is important to note that each group is chosen at random by the network.

 ### Archive node Datachain length